deng-rui/Command-Extension/README.md

 ## Premise

-Warning: The current project is under pressure.
-Database data will not be migrated.
-Please use it with caution :)
+Warning: database data will not be migrated when the current project is in an unstable state.
+Please use with caution:)

 This project is open.
 If you have any questions, please email me or submit a question